Welcome to Croatia

 Overnight in Dubrovnik.

-Breakfast at the hotel.
-Join a group on the highlight of Dubrovnik.
+Make your way to the meeting point and join a group on this day tour of Dubrovnik.
 Dubrovnik is one of the most picturesque cities in the Mediterranean, and its rich history and culture make it a fascinating place to visit.
 Drives to the bridge of Dubrovnik to enjoy the stunning main harbor view, followed by a visit to the hill of Srdj, overlooking the City of Dubrovnik.
 Afterward, meet with your local guide for a tour of the Old Town.
 Your guide will lead you on a walk along the cobblestone streets of Dubrovnik Old Town, from Pile Gate to the main street, Stradun (Placa), providing you with intriguing facts about the historic palaces, churches, and beautiful hidden corners along the way.
 You will be amazed by its unique architectural structures such as the Cathedral of St. Blaise and the Church of St. Francis.
 Learn the story behind the statue of Orlando, the keeper of the flag of Liberty, and other interesting sights as you walk through the City.

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.